Close Banner

 Mickey's Not-So-Scary Halloween Party - Mickey's Not-So-Spooky Spectacular

-While Disney Enchantment is the regular nighttime spectacular, Disney offers special firework shows exclusive to holiday parties.
-Mickey's Not-So-Scary Halloween Party offers Disney's Not So Spooky Spectacular while those attending Mickey's Very Merry Christmas Party can see Minnie's Wonderful Christmastime Fireworks.
+While Happily Ever After is the regular nighttime spectacular, Disney offers special fireworks shows exclusive to holiday parties.
+Mickey's Not-So-Scary Halloween Party offers Disney's Not So Spooky Spectacular, while those attending Mickey's Very Merry Christmas Party can see Minnie's Wonderful Christmastime Fireworks.
 These shows are full of extra pizzazz with more exterior fireworks that are sure to wow tadpoles and frog parents alike.
-Note that on party nights, there is no showing of Disney Enchantment since the park closes early.
+Note that on party nights, there is no showing of Happily Ever After since the park closes early.
 Those not attending the party will want to plan accordingly to see the regular Magic Kingdom fireworks on a non-party night.

 There are also special fireworks for the Fourth of July and New Year's Eve.